 I’ll break that down.
 I have two mentors very close to me who love to tell me that “I don’t have to do anything,” whenever I tell them that I “have” to do something.
 That there isn’t a force “making” me do anything.
 And I generally agree (although I find it extremely frustrating at times when they do that).
 But then they start going into making choices and dealing with consequences, and that’s when I get upset.
 I don’t have to care that some people may feel some type of way about who I associate with or fuck, but I’m on a small-ass campus and people talk and people (myself included) can be petty.
 I find it odd that on a campus filled with enormous amounts of stress (and constantly being in a state of stress is proven to be exceptionally unhealthy) I would get advice that would force me to decide between being myself and being healthy (in this case, date/fuck who I want and “deal with the consequences” or be left alone and horny).

 But I don’t think my mentors see it like that.
 I don’t think they know what goes on at this school.
 I say that because whenever I tell them something that’s happened to me, they don’t believe me right away.
 I don’t think they would consider these quasi-life-and-death situations to be as serious as they seem.
 And in the grand scheme of things, 10 or so years from now, I’ll have my billionaire husband of every ethnicity known to man, and not give a fuck.
 But what I’ve learned from my experiences and from the books I read is that your emotions and feelings during this time period do matter.
-People after high school may claim that they don’t care about the cliques they were a part of, but in those cliques you develop very specific skills that allow you to navigate being a part of the workforce and your communities.* You learn behaviors and ways of thinking from the people who surround you, and I guess in my case, I didn’t like what I was learning.
+People after high school may claim that they don’t care about the cliques they were a part of, but in those cliques you develop very specific skills that allow you to navigate being a part of the workforce and part of your communities.* You learn behaviors and ways of thinking from the people who surround you, and I guess in my case, I didn’t like what I was learning.

 *Check this book out, it was amazing, that’s where I got that shit from.